Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 The fences are owned by `pulsar_scenedb::gpu::phase`.
 Any caller that drives a frame through that phase machine gets correct visibility for free.

+> [!TIP]
+> The `Relaxed` ordering on liveness mask atomics is safe because the phase
+> machine provides the happens-before edge.
+Without it, a relaxed read could
+> see a stale liveness value from another thread.

 ```rust
 pub fn set_live(&self, row: u32) {
   self.words[(row / 64) as usize].fetch_or(1u64 << (row % 64), Ordering::Relaxed);